 At least 51 per cent will be invested in transferable securities and money market instruments.
-These portfolio assets are subject to ongoing screening with regard to the aforementioned exclusion criteria and PAI indicators.
+These portfolio securities and investments in internal funds are subject to ongoing screening with regards to the aforementioned exclusion criteria and PAI indicators.

+#2 Other:

-#2 Other: The remaining investment portion relates to liquid assets (esp. cash to service short-term payment obligations) and derivatives.
+The remaining investment portion relates to liquid assets (esp. cash to service short-term payment obligations), derivatives, third-party funds and, for further diversification, indirect investments in precious metals, solely in (physical) gold and gold certificates.